 I looooove eggplant!
 In fact, it is my favorite vegetable of all, and I love almost anything that has eggplant in it.
 In Azerbaijani cooking, we use eggplants in many different ways.
 We can fry them, pickle them, and even preserve them in sweet syrups!
-Today we are going to stuff them and roll them for an appetizers.
+Today we are going to stuff them and roll them to make a scrumptious appetizer.
 You will love it.

 Just a few pointers before we begin.
 Pick long, plump eggplant with dark purple skin for the best results.
-Make sure you cut the slices properly – they should be neither very thick nor very thin.
-I used mayonnaise as a spread on rolls, but sour cream would work just as well.
+Make sure you cut the slices properly—they should be neither very thick nor very thin.
+I used mayonnaise as a spread on the eggplant, but sour cream and even plain yogurt would work just as well.
 Serve the rolls warm or cold.
-Believe me, the taste of walnuts, garlic and herbs in eggplant is heaven!
+The taste of walnuts, garlic and herbs in the eggplant is heaven!
 So, here we go, step by step.
 Have fun!

 UPDATE: You can also roast the eggplant slices in your oven instead of frying them.
 Refer to the recipe below!

 1 large eggplant

 8 tablespoons (125 ml) oil (vegetable, corn, or sunflower)

 2 tablespoons (30 ml) mayonnaise

 ½ cup (2 oz/60 g) walnuts, finely chopped

 1 ½ cup chopped fresh parsley or cilantro (coriander)